False Bay: Seaweeds

 Seaweeds are thousands of species of macroscopic, multicellular, marine algae of varied taxonomic classification.
 The term includes some types of Rhodophyta (red), Phaeophyta (brown) and Chlorophyta (green) macroalgae.

 The seaweed ecology is unusually varied for an area of this size, as a result of the meeting of two major oceanic water masses near Cape Point, comprising two coastal marine bioregions.
 The ecology of the west or "Atlantic Seaboard" side of the Cape Peninsula is noticeably different in character and biodiversity to that of the east, or "False Bay" side.
-Both sides are classified as temperate waters, but there is a significant difference in average temperature, with the Atlantic side being noticeably colder on average.
+Both sides are classified as temperate waters, but there is a significant difference in average temperature: the Atlantic side is noticeably colder.

 Algal blooms

 False Bay has a high incidence of dinoflagellate blooms that may produce toxins or accumulate as red tides.
 The water retention and stratification of late summer and autumn produce the environment most conducive to harmful algal blooms.
-Algal blooms tend to propagate clockwise with the circulation, and may become trapped in the Gordon's Bay eddy for more extended periods.
+Algal blooms tend to propagate clockwise with the circulation, and may become trapped in the Gordon's Bay eddy for extended periods.

 Brown discoloration in the surf zone along the north shore is frequently due to persistent blooms of the non-toxic diatom Anaulus australis, which is provided with nutrients from groundwater seepage through the sand bottom and river outfalls containing waste water from the nearby sewage purification systems.